1 million pills with fentanyl seized in record bust near LA – KION546

 1 million pills with fentanyl seized in record bust near LA

 INGLEWOOD, Calif.
-(AP) — One million pills containing fentanyl were seized during a raid near Los Angeles this month, in what the U.S. Drug Enforcement Administration says was the largest bust of its kind in California.
+(AP) — One million pills containing fentanyl were seized during a raid near Los Angeles this month in what the U.S. Drug Enforcement Administration called largest bust of its kind in California.

-The pills were found when agents served a search warrant July 5 at a home in Inglewood that investigators believe was a stash house with links to traffickers for the Sinaloa cartel, the DEA said in a statement Thursday.
+The pills were found when agents served a search warrant July 5 at a home in Inglewood that investigators believe was a stash house with links to Sinaloa cartel traffickers, the DEA said in a statement Thursday.

 “This massive seizure disrupted the flow of dangerous amounts of fentanyl into our streets and probably saved many lives,” DEA special agent Bill Bodner said in the statement.